 within the community to improve quality of life for people with autism.

-Katy Heerwagen is the community outreach specialist for the
+Katy Heerwagen, MA, is the community outreach specialist for the

 AARTS Center.
 Ms. Heerwagen is also a